agilepro/epiconsciousness/docs/Religion/on-god.md

 ## Does God Care About Humans?

-God can assume cares about the universe or else it would not exist.
-God created the universe so it would create many things within it, and obviously cares about all the things that are created.
-More than that, humans represent the highest organization of anything that has ever appeared on the planed in billions of years.
+It is reasonable to assume that God cares about the universe or else it would not exist.
+God created the universe to then create all the many things within it, and obviously cares about all the things that are created.
+More than that, humans represent the highest organization of anything that has ever appeared on the planet in billions of years.
 Humans and human-like emergence (I feel certain there are some others someplace) represent the universe’s path to even greater organization.

 Does God care about an individual Betty who slipped off a cliff and is now dangling from a small branch over almost certain death?
 No.  Betty’s death is part of the natural flow of the universe.
 Death is part of God’s will.
 Violating the laws of nature to prolong Betty’s life would be a self-contradiction.
 It would be like setting up a race, and then enabling someone to cheat.
 It makes no logical sense at all for God to violate his own laws.